ioccc-src/winner/2011/zucker/README.md

 changing the source in at least three different places, including inside the large string literal.

-Some of the functions are simple vector algebra operations such as vector construction, dot product, and normalization.
+Some of the functions are simple vector algebraic operations such as vector construction, dot product, and normalization.
 However, it was found to be much more compact to define a single operation for multiply-and-add rather than to have separate functions for addition, subtraction, and scaling.
 Again, compactness led to obfuscation.

 This program heavily abuses `for` loops.
-The comma operator is used to get as much milage as possible out of statements inside of loop declarations.
+The comma operator is used to get as much mileage as possible out of statements inside of loop declarations.
 Between `for` loops, the comma operator, and the ternary operator, it was possible to avoid `if` and `while` altogether.